bitfocus/companion-module-skaarhoj-rawpanel/README.md

 # Path Notes

+**V2.0.0**
+ - Compatibility with Companion v3.x
+ - Removes most features other than the Satelite connection on Companion 3.x

 **V1.0.3**
  - Bug fix: Fix version locked to only work with Companion V2.2.0, now works with all version of companion 2.X.X